andysalerno/andys.page/content/posts/llm_sampling_strategies/index.md

 And yet, neither top_k nor top_p explore any further than the very next token.
 You could say they have "depth" value of 1, since they never look further down the state-space tree than one step.

 What are some strategies for exploring further down the tree?
 Can we explore a bit deeper, and possibly find a future state that has a higher total score?
-A higher total score across all tokens should imply a better resonse from the LLM, right?
+A higher total score across all tokens should imply a better response from the LLM, right?

 ## Beam Search